Craterus

 Right Hand of Alexander

 He occupies a special place in ancient Greek military history.
-Though overshadowed in modern discourse by more famously mentioned Companions such as Hephaestion, Parmenion, Perdiccas and the Diadochi, Craterus was no less vital to the success of Alexander’s campaigns.
+Though overshadowed in modern discourse by more famously mentioned Companions such as Hephaestion, Parmenion, Perdiccas, and the Diadochi, Craterus was no less vital to the success of Alexander’s campaigns.

 To the soldiers in Alexander’s army, he served as a straightforward, stalwart commander, deeply committed to practical military matters.
 For Alexander himself, he was more than just a skilled officer; he was, by many accounts, his most strictly valued friend and confidant.